2022 Papua New Guinea earthquake: Impact

 An aerial survey of Morobe province by Mission Aviation Fellowship revealed landslides but damage was limited.
 Most homes in the mountainous villages remained intact.
 Inhabitants in the town reported "very strong shaking".
 Damage consisted of cracked roads, damaged buildings and cars, and items falling off supermarket shelves.
 Broken pipelines and falling rubble was reported in Kainantu, a town of 10,000 people.
 There, shaking lasted for over a minute.
 The mountainous region where there are scattered villages and tens of thousands of inhabitants, may also have been affected.
 At the University of Goroka, a seven-storey dormitory building sustained large cracks and window awnings fell.
 Ten students of the university were injured and over 150 were displaced.
 Shaking was felt across the entire country.
 It was also felt in the cities of Merauke, Jayapura and Wamena in Indonesia's Papua province.

 The Ramu hydropower station at Kainantu was damaged, leading to a complete power outage across Madang and Morobe provinces.
 Power supply facilities across the region, including in Lae and Madang, were also damaged.
 The Kumul submarine cable network linking Port Moresby and Madang, as well as the Pipe Pacific Cable linking Port Moresby and Sydney were disrupted.
 Multiple damage were reported on the cables, causing interruption to Internet services.
 Cable disruption affected the New Guinea Highlands, Islands and Momase regions.
 The Highlands Highway was damaged, particularly at Markham and Ramu.
 An aerial reconnaissance of the Finisterre Range found active landslides.
 Landslides were also suspected in Rai Coast District, near the earthquake epicenter.
 A high-voltage power pylon fell, causing a bushfire that burned five homes.
 At least 15 homes at a government village in Madang were damaged or collapsed.
 The roof of a cathedral in the city was also damaged.
 Many inhabitants elsewhere across the province became homeless.
 In the city of Madang itself, 389 homes were destroyed and 10 people were injured.
+In Mangiang, Umi/Atzera Rural LLG, 23 houses collapsed.
 A total of 1,076 houses were damaged or destroyed in the earthquake.